 Print your first name, middle initial, and last name.

-Medical Coverage: If choosing to receive the cash option in lieu of your health benefits, enter $128 in Item A. If you don't want to receive the cash and wish to keep your state-sponsored health plan, enter N/A in Item A.
+Health Coverage: If choosing to receive the cash option in lieu of your health benefits, enter $128 in Item A. If you don't want to receive the cash and wish to keep your state-sponsored health plan, enter N/A in Item A.

 Dental Coverage: If choosing to receive the cash option in lieu of your dental coverage, enter $12 in Item B. If you don't want to receive the cash and wish to keep your state-sponsored dental plan, enter N/A in Item B.